 It doesn’t have to be like that.
-Before you go wandering glassy-eyed through the aisles of Babies “R” Us, check out this list of 20 must-haves — built from hard-won wisdom and experience in the child-rearing trenches.
+So before you go wandering glassy-eyed through the aisles filling your shopping cart in impending parenthood panic mode, check out this list of 20 must-haves — curated from hard-earned wisdom and on-the-job experience in the child-rearing trenches.

 2. Soft carrier: When you can’t put your newborn down but want to move around with your hands free, soft carriers are lifesavers.
 Styles range from sling to wrap to front-to-back convertible, so talk to a friend, try a few out and keep your receipts!

-3. Stroller: We have four strollers in our garage, but you only need one to start.
-If you’ve already chosen your primary stroller, see if it has an adapter available for your baby car seat model.
-Otherwise look for frame strollers, which are exactly what they sound like: a frame with wheels that you can snap your infant car seat into — done and done.
+3. Stroller: If you’ve already chosen your primary stroller, see if it has an adapter available for your baby car seat model.
+Otherwise, look for frame strollers, which are exactly what they sound like: a frame with wheels that you can snap your infant car seat into — done and done.

-4. Diaper bag: The best diaper bags have waterproof/microfiber surfaces, offer plenty of pockets for storage, can be slung cross-body or have backpack straps, and come in designs that all caregivers will want to be seen using.
-A good backpack also makes a functional and cheap diaper bag.
+4. Diaper bag: The best diaper bags feature waterproof/microfiber surfaces, offer plenty of pockets for storage, can be slung cross-body or have backpack straps, and come in designs that all caregivers will want to be seen using.
+A sturdy backpack also makes for a functional and cheap diaper bag.

 5. Nursing pillow: If you’re breastfeeding, a trusty nursing pillow is a must for keeping baby in the optimal position.
 Among many options, you might try a contoured positioner with a clipping strap to hold the pillow in place.

-6. Nursing wear: A nursing mom should have two good nursing bras or tank tops, plus nursing pads so you don’t leak through all your shirts.
+6. Nursing wear: A nursing mom should have at least two good nursing bras or tank tops in rotation, plus nursing pads so she doesn’t leak through her shirts.

 7. Breast pump: An efficient breast pump can help establish milk supply or alleviate engorgement.
 There are many pumps on the market, but I wholeheartedly recommend renting a hospital-grade one.
-Simply put, it’s powerful, efficient, sanitary and returnable.
+Simply put: They are powerful, efficient, sanitary and returnable.
+(Your health insurance plan must cover the cost of a breast pump — it may be either a rental unit or a new one you’ll keep.
+Check your plan for guidelines.)

 8. Bottles and formula: Recommendations vary on when to introduce a bottle, but you may need one sooner than you think.
-Options include glass or BPA-free plastic bottles, breast-mimicking or classic-style nipples, gas-reducing valve technology and disposable liners.
+Options include glass or BPA-free plastic bottles, breast-mimicking or classic-style nipples, gas-reducing venting technology and more (check out Babylist’s Best Baby Bottles guide for tips and parent recommendations).
 If you’re supplementing or planning to formula-feed, you can choose between organic, soy and reflux-reducing formulas in addition to the conventional brands.
 Some experts suggest not keeping formula in the house at first if you intend to breastfeed.

 9. Burp cloths: This goes without saying, but there is a lot of spit-up in your future.
-Have at least 15–20 burp cloths washed and ready.
+Keep at least 15–20 burp cloths on hand that are washed and ready for duty.

-10. Footed PJs: My only clothing recommendation is to dress baby in one-piece footed pajamas for the first weeks.
-(Imagine how bummed you’ll be when baby spits up on the adorable outfit that took you 10 minutes to put on her.)
+10. Footed PJs: My only clothing recommendation is to dress baby in comfortable one-piece footed pajamas during the early weeks.
+(Imagine how bummed you’ll be when baby spits up on the adorable outfit that took you 10 minutes to dress her in.)

-15. Diapers and wipes: Choosing a diapering strategy can be daunting.
-We tried cloth diapers with our first child, but they didn’t wind up working for us.
-For the next best thing, we used “eco” diapers: disposables containing biodegradable or recycled materials.
+15. Diapers and wipes: Choosing a diapering strategy can be a daunting proposition.
+We tried cloth diapers with our first child, but they didn’t wind up working for us, though they work beautifully for some families.
+For the next best thing, we used “eco” diapers: disposables containing biodegradable materials.
 Diaper Dabbler is an easy way to try several brands and see what works without buying a whole package.
-Also check out Amazon Mom for discounts and subscription services for all sorts of baby items you’ll need regularly.
+Also check out Amazon Kids’ Store for discounts and subscription services for all sorts of baby items you’ll need regularly.

 16. Diaper cream: Diaper cream will save your baby’s butt.
 There are many creams on the market, including ones with all-natural ingredients — look for a version with 12 to 20 percent zinc oxide.
 If you’re using cloth diapers, be sure to pick up a cream without petroleum, which may cause additional irritation and ruin the cloth.